 Sweeping Law Language Leads to Free Speech Infringement Fears

 In theory, the move seems justified, but actual practice unearths many of its problems.
-For starters, what can be classified as objectionable content is broad and sweeping — a loophole that anyone with an agenda can use.
-Indeed, the new rules have been used to either censor or prohibit topics that most would argue as necessary for a healthy discussion, such as anti-government sentiments, sexually-related content, gambling-related content, and religious beliefs.
-The move also severely limits bloggers’ ability to post unpopular opinions, or to jumpstart a good debate.
+For starters, objectionable content is 100% subjective, which means it can be used to censor or prohibit topics.
+The move also severely limits bloggers’ ability to post unpopular opinions, or to jump start a good debate.

-Worse, web content is often taken down without any explanation, which leaves writers wondering what they could have done to offend readers.
-This also leaves site owners with no recourse to defend themselves, or gain third party adjudication for their case.
-Social networking sites like Facebook or Youtube, for example, must take down what Indian law has declared unfit for web surfers within 36 hours — and the web content owner can’t appeal.
+Worse, web content is often taken down without any explanation, leaving site owners with no recourse to defend themselves, or gain third party adjudication for their case.
+Social networking sites like Facebook or YouTube, for example, must take down what Indian law has declared unfit for web surfers within 36 hours — and the web content owner can’t appeal.